CCG-CAS/CCG-CAS.github.io/protocols/QIAGEN QIAamp Micro.md

 9. Ensure your tubes are locked closed. **Vortex thoroughly; spin down.**

 {: .note}
 A white precipitate may form on addition of Buffer AL and ethanol.
-This precipitate does not interfere with the DNeasy procedure.
+This precipitate does not interfere with the QIAamp Micro procedure.

 {:style="counter-reset:none"}
 10. Pipette the mixture including any preciptate (≈600 µL) to QIAamp MiniElute Spin Columns with collection tubes.